 Not that San Francisco is beyond reproach.
 A common complaint is that affordable dining has grown all but obsolete, as much a tech-age casualty as the flip phone.
 There's no doubt things have gotten spendy.
 But bargains abound if you know where to look, like La Taqueria, with its succulent carnitas, crisp around the edges and splashed with tomato-avocado salsa, for under $8, and RT Rotisserie, where $19 gets you a spit-roasted chicken that can feed three or four.

 Like the tech sector, San Francisco's food scene embraces innovation.
 When whimsy strikes, you can dine at a tapas bar tucked inside a faux storefront (Pawn Shop), or at a rarefied restaurant in a modern art museum that re-creates the masterpieces of the world's most esteemed chefs (In Situ).
-Then again, if the tried and true is what you're after, you can dig into a platter of Dungeness crab at a time-worn establishment on Fisherman's Wharf (Alioto's) while gazing at the boats that brought in the shellfish.
+Then again, if the tried and true is what you're after, you can dig into a platter of Dungeness crab at a time-worn establishment in the Financial District (Tadich Grill).

 In an era of disruption, San Francisco institutions are still thriving.
 Take Zuni Café, a 40-year-old bistro that became a standard-bearer of farm-to-table cooking decades before farm-to-table was a trend; and Swan Oyster Depot, an intimate seafood joint and raw bar that still does business across the same 18-seat marble counter that anchored the space more than a century ago.